Example: Configure an inbound integration

 In this example, we'll build an inbound integration that sends notifications when New Relic detects a new incident.

-The first step in getting an integration up and running in xMatters is to create and save the integration in our communication plan.
+The first step in getting an integration up and running in xMatters is to create and save the integration in our workflow.

 Now let's add a new integration.

 The first thing we do is choose an action for our integration.
 Since we want xMatters to send notifications when New Relic detects a new incident, we use the drop-down to select Transform content to create a new xMatters event.

 Next, we choose the form that will be used to send the notifications.
 In this example, our form is called "New Incident".

 The form defines all the properties that we expect New Relic to send us, the content of the notification to be sent out, any response options to present to recipients, and also any rules for creating subscriptions.

 - Name the integration

 We make sure to give our integration a meaningful name so we can find it again later.